konkarah/fintech/readme.md

 The backend is using node js and the exress framework

-the front end is templating engine known as embedded javascript
+the front end is a templating engine known as embedded javascript

 The database is MYSQL.